gcc-mirror/gcc/gcc/config/loongarch/loongarch.md

 ;; pointer-sized quantities.
 Exactly one of the two alternatives will match.
 (define_mode_iterator P [(SI "Pmode == SImode") (DI "Pmode == DImode")])

-;; Likewise, but for XLEN-sized quantities.
+;; Likewise, but for GRLEN-sized quantities.
 (define_mode_iterator X [(SI "!TARGET_64BIT") (DI "TARGET_64BIT")])

 ;; 64-bit modes for which we provide move patterns.